Please be ready with your application reference number starting with 'P'. For example P1234567

 The details on your criminal records can either be Disclosable or Not Disclosable depending on the legislation of the State.

-The Disclosable Court Outcomes (DCO) are the details you will find on the National criminal history Check.
+The Disclosable Court Outcomes (DCO) are the details you will find on the Nationally Coordinated Criminal History Check.
 And they are mainly the unspent convictions that remain on your criminal records.

 The details of a DCO includes;